yashsahugtx/skype-docs/Skype/AppSDK/HowToJoinMeeting_Android.md

                                     R.string.userDisplayName), meetingURI);

    ```

+   > [!NOTE]
-   > Note: all of the SDK’s interfaces must be used only from the application main thread (main run loop).
+   > All of the SDK’s interfaces must be used only from the application main thread (main run loop).
 Notifications are delivered in the same thread as well.
 As a result, no synchronization around the SDK’s interfaces is required.
 The SDK, however, may create threads for internal purposes.

 1. Get the [**Conversation**](https://ucwa.skype.com/reference/appSDK/Android/com/microsoft/office/sfb/appsdk/Conversation.html) object that encapsulates the meeting from the [**AnonymousSession**](https://ucwa.skype.com/reference/appSDK/Android/com/microsoft/office/sfb/appsdk/AnonymousSession.html) object by calling _getConversation()_ on the anonymous session.
    ```java